 Preparing for Closing Day

 Make sure your funds are ready, and be prepared to pay land transfer taxes.
-If you’re a first-time buyer, you may qualify for a rebate on your land transfer tax, saving you thousands of dollars.
+If you’re a first-time homebuyer, you may qualify for a rebate on your land transfer tax, saving you thousands of dollars.

-12. Post-Purchase Expenses for Homeowners in Ontario
+12. Post-Purchase Expenses

 Ongoing Maintenance Costs